WTW-IM/bda-des-sys/README.md

 ## Deployments

-When you're satisfied with your changes, `commit` and `push` all changes to your remote branch, and open a **Pull Request (PR)**.
-Present your changes to {TBD -- UX CoP?
+When you're satisfied with your changes, `commit`&mdash;with a message (`-m`)&mdash;and `push` all changes to your remote branch, and open a **Pull Request (PR)**.
+For in introduction to using Git, see the [Git Handbook](https://guides.github.com/introduction/git-handbook/).

+Present your changes to {**TBD** -- UX CoP?
 DSWG?} and solicit feedback.
-Get a front-end savvy Architect to review your changes to ensure they are sound and conform to the [Quality Standards|#quality-standards] mentioned above.
+Get a front-end-savvy Architect to review your changes to ensure they are sound and conform to the [Quality Standards](#quality-standards) mentioned above.

-Once your changes have garnered the approval of the {CoP and/or CoI} and an Architect, your PR will be merged to `master`&mdash;and pushed to the branch upon which the [UI Toolkit Documentation|https://wtw-im.github.io/bda-des-sys] runs&mdash;on your behalf.
+Once your changes have garnered the approval of the {CoP and/or CoI} and an Architect, your PR will be merged to `master`&mdash;and pushed to the branch upon which the [UI Toolkit Documentation](https://wtw-im.github.io/bda-des-sys) runs&mdash;on your behalf.

 <!-- Deploy to `gh-pages` branch on GitHub.
 You will need to have ssh tokens set up for git terminal commands.